kobesani/valometa-app/README.md

-3. Matches Played Per Day JSON ("/valometa/matches-per-day-json) - takes a JSON POST input `{'date_begin': 'YYYY-MM-DD', 'date_end': 'YYYY-MM-DD'}` from a date range picker and returns a JSON which is ultimately used to plot the number of matches played per day over the time period specified in the input.
+3. Matches Played Per Day JSON ("/valometa/matches-per-day-json) - takes a JSON POST input `{'date_begin': 'YYYY-MM-DD', 'date_end': 'YYYY-MM-DD'}` from a [daterangepicker](https://www.daterangepicker.com/) and returns a JSON which is ultimately used to plot the number of matches played per day over the time period specified in the input.

 #### Automatic Documentation